bighappyworld/slack-dev-tools/README.md

 ```
 {
   "auth" : {
+    "bot" : [ "USLACKBOT" ],
+    "user" : {
       "admin" : [ "UXXXXXXXX", "UYYYYYYYY" ],
-    "team" : [ ],
-    "bot" : [ "USLACKBOT" ]
+      "social" : [ "UAAAAAAAAA", "UXXXXXXXXXX" ]
     }
+    "team" {
+      "testers" : [ "TXXXXXXXXX" ]
     }
+  }
+}
 ```

-- *auth.admin* : the user ids of admins that are used when checking admin permissions
+- *auth.user* : this is used when you specify user *type* security, inside are the groups of users
+- *auth.team* : this is used when you specify team *type* security, inside are the groups of teams
+- *auth.user.admin* : this is permissions type user, permissions group admin, an array of admin user ids
-- *auth.team* : the ids of teams that are used when checking team permissions
+- *auth.team.testers* : the ids of teams that are used when checking team permissions
-- *auth.bot* : the user ids of bots that are used when throwing out bot sent information
+- *auth.bot* : the user ids of bots that are used when throwing out bot sent information, this is used to ignore bot information

 These names correspond with the security level.
 If you want to make a new security level, add it to this and to the service.